WilliamParks/pico21-v8/README.md

 TBD.
 Need to figure out how to make something that isn't too crazy

 ## TODO List
-- Easy build process (maybe model after v8builder in Fuzzilli)?
+- Easy build process (maybe model after v8builder in Fuzzilli?)
 Provide everything to the players
 - Basic unintended soltuion prevention (have problems served over the network to avoid CLI flag weirdness, etc)
     - Need to remove load, import.
 What else??
 - Integrate into the pico platform